When the fall season arrives, people look forward to enjoying fresh apple cider and juices.

-Most people’s immune systems can typically fight off the effects of foodborne illness, but the FDA warns that children, older adults, pregnant women, and people with weakened immune systems (such as transplant patients and individuals with HIV/AIDS, cancer or diabetes) risk serious illness, or even death, from drinking untreated juices.
+Most people’s immune systems can typically fight off the effects of foodborne illness, but the FDA warns that certain groups risk serious illness, or even death, from drinking untreated juices:

-People in the vulnerable group are advised to drink pasteurized juice and cider, or bring unpasteurized products to a boil before consuming it
+People in a vulnerable group are advised NOT to drink pasteurized juice and cider, but rather bring unpasteurized products to a boil before consuming it.

 Homemade Cider Food Safety Tips

 When making homemade cider, a few simple guidelines can dramatically reduce the risks of harmful bacteria.

 - Inspection.
 Always inspect the apples and avoid using any with visible signs of decay.

 - Be Clean.
 Before making cider, start with clean hands, apples and equipment:

 - Wash hands with warm, soapy water for at least twenty seconds.